Menu

 What is Partnership Protection Insurance?

-Business protection insurance is cover that is taken out on the lives of the partners in both partnerships and limited liability partnerships.
-It differs from limited companies where the corresponding cover is shareholder protection for shareholders and business owners.
+Business protection insurance covers the lives of the partners in partnerships and limited liability partnerships.
+It differs from limited companies, where the corresponding cover is shareholder protection for shareholders and business owners.

 At its heart, partnership protection insurance is a life only or life with a critical cover policy that is put in place for each partner and then written into trust for the benefit of the other partners in case of death or diagnosis of a critical illness.

-Broader options are also available as part of a more comprehensive business protection insurance if the business also has complex debt that is associated with a particular partner.
+Broader options are also available as part of a more comprehensive business protection insurance if the business has complex debt associated with a particular partner.
 We will touch upon this later in the guide.

 Partnership protection insurance should include three key elements which are as follows: